 This question is a serious one because with age, our immune systems become less effective, the mechanism of which is based less on the shortening of the white blood cells telomere than on an evolutionary white blood deactivation resulting both from the increased number of years on planet Earth and the nefarious consequences of infections among the elderly.
 (1)

-In a new study published in Nature Immunology, scientists show that p38 MAPK (the white blood cell brake) is activated by low nutrient levels, coupled with signals associated with age, or senescence, within the cell, in particular the T lymphocytes.
+In this new study published in Nature Immunology, scientists show that p38 MAPK (the white blood cell brake) is activated by low nutrient levels, coupled with signals associated with age and cellular senescence, within the cell, in particular the T lymphocytes.
 (2)

 (2).
 See: “The kinase p38 activated by the metabolic regulator AMPK and scaffold TAB1 drives the senescence of human T cells”, by Lanna et al, published in Nature Immunology.
 This study was conducted by researchers from UCL, Cancer Research UK, University of Oxford and University of Tor Vergata, Rome, Italy.

 In previous BBSRC funded work, Professor Arne Akbar’s group at UCL showed that aging in immune system cells known as ‘T lymphocytes’ was controlled by a molecule called ‘p38 MAPK’ that acts as a brake to prevent certain cellular functions.
 They found that this braking action could be reversed by using a p38 MAPK inhibitor, suggesting that the rejuvenation of old T cells is possible.